raikoz/meta/README.md

 Discussions

 ## New Text
-# This was a part of the webinar
+# This was a part of the webinar with Hemanth HM from PayPal.